-However, in DSSC, dyes are discrete organic molecules which are difficult to organize into a continuous layer, whereas in PSCs, the intrinsic perovskite layer penetrates into the pores of the TiO2 layer and also tops it as a capping layer.
-This suppresses the possibility of direct contact between tBP and TiO2.
-Moreover, in ss-DSSC, LiTFSI triggers the oxidation of Spiro-OMeTAD.
-In PSCs, despite the LiTFSI trigger, the oxidation reaction can only proceed if the perovskite layer also contributes to this process in a certain spectral range (>450nm).
-The combined effect of the perovskite capping layer and the spectral dependence of the oxidation reaction, would allow new interactions among the components in HTL (specifically tBP) and between the HTL and intrinsic perovskite layer.
+TiO2.
+Moreover, in ss-DSSC, LiTFSI triggers the oxidation of Spiro-OMeTAD.^{27,28} In PSCs, despite the LiTFSI trigger, the oxidation reaction can only proceed if the perovskite layer also contributes to this process in a certain spectral range (>450 nm).29 The combined effect of the perovskite capping layer and the spectral dependence of the oxidation reaction would allow new interactions among the components in HTL (specifically tBP) and between the HTL and intrinsic perovskite layer.
 This calls for a re-evaluation of the role of tBP as a charge recombination inhibitor and investigations into new interactions between the perovskite capping layer and tBP.
-Such detailed studies will ultimately help researchers clearly understand how PSCs works, and provide effective solutions to the stability issue ensuring better success of this technology towards commercialization.
+Such detailed studies will ultimately help researchers clearly understand how PSCs works and provide effective solutions to the stability issue ensuring better success of this technology toward commercialization.

-Recent reports have observed pin-holes in the HTL of PSCs.
-These are considered to contribute to the poor stability of PSCs; oxygen and moisture in ambient environment can permeate through these pin-holes and cause degradation of the perovskite intrinsic layer, but the reason for the generation of pin-holes in HTL is still unclear.
+Recent reports have observed pin-holes in the HTL of PSCs.30 These are considered to contribute to the poor stability of PSCs; oxygen and moisture in ambient environment can permeate through these pin-holes and cause degradation of the perovskite intrinsic layer, but the reason for the generation of pin-holes in HTL is still unclear.31

 In this work, tBP is found to function as a morphology controller in the HTL of PSCs.
 Our observations suggest that, tBP reduces phase separation in the stock solution prior to spin-coating.
 This effect improves the film quality of the HTL by decreasing inhomogeneous regions.
-Using Scanning Electron Microscopy (SEM) we prove that the presence of tBP significantly influences the HTL surface, by reducing the number of 'pits' (also reported as pinholes ).
-On the other hand, high resolution crosssection Transmission Electron Microscopy (TEM) images show that the HTL undergoes morphological changes after long term (>1000 hours) storage of PSC.
-With the help of Atom Probe Tomography (APT), 3D visualization of the water distribution at HTL/perovskite interface is possible.
+Using scanning electron microscopy (SEM), we prove that the presence of tBP significantly influences the HTL surface, by reducing the number of "pits" (also reported as pinholes^{30,31}).
+On the other hand, high-resolution cross-section transmission electron microscopy (TEM) images show that the HTL undergoes morphological changes after long-term (>1000 h) storage of PSC.
+With the help of atom probe tomography (APT), 3D visualization of the water distribution at HTL/perovskite interface is possible.
 By combining the phenomena we observe in TEM and APT, a PSC failure process mechanism is proposed, along with the morphological change of the HTL due to the evaporation of tBP.
-Our results indicate that tBP not only fulfills its function as previously reported for ss-DSSC, but also acts as a morphology controller directly affecting device stability.
+Our results indicate that tBP not only fulfills its function as previously reported for ss-DSSC but also acts as a morphology controller directly affecting device stability.